konstantd/Automatic_Speaker_Recognition/README.md

 Automatic Speaker Recognition is the process of identifying a speaker based on specific information contained in sound waves, in order to identify the speaker from controlled access systems.
 It is used to answer the question "Who speaks when?"

-## Contents

-Source code at file:

-Dataset at file:

 ## Abstract